avdnowhere/subscriptioninvoice/README.md

 yarn
 ```

-After that, go to `subscriptioninvoice/client` folder and run these commands:
+Go to `subscriptioninvoice/client` folder and run these commands:

 2. Install all the necessary libraries:

 ```
 npm install
 ```

+After that, go back to the project directory and run these commands:

 3. Run the application in the development mode: